 Elizabeth L. MacDowell

-Professor MacDowell is a member of the Executive Committee of the American Association of Law Schools Section on Poverty Law, the Association of Family and Conciliation Courts, the Society of American Law Teachers, and the Feminist Theory and Race and the Law Critical Research Networks.
-She also serves on the editorial board of the Journal of Child Custody.
+Professor MacDowell is a member of the Executive Committee of the American Association of Law Schools Section on Poverty Law, the Society of American Law Teachers, and the Feminist Theory and Race and the Law Critical Research Networks of the Law and Society Association.
 She is admitted to the state bars of California and Nevada, and to the California Northern and Central Federal District Courts.

 - Domestic Violence Law & Policy